FarmBot-Docs/farmbot-genesis/v0.8/V0.8-Documentation/intro.md

 ---
 title: "What's New in V0.8"
 slug: "intro"
-excerpt: "Improvements from V0.7 hardware"
+description: "Improvements from V0.7 hardware"
 ---

 * toc